bent-mortensen/Dokumentation/Text.md

 press.

 Press the Enterkey 2 times, to create a new paragraph section.
 Press the Spacekey 2 times, to create a newline in the same paragraph section.
-See I did it again.
+Two  spaces  in  between  text  does  nothing.
-And again.
+It needs to be at the very end.

 ```
 ###### Example
 Each